 May 26, 2021 | Abby Foutch

-There’s nothing worse than starting the registration process for an event and being required to answer outdated information.
-Not only does that leave the registrant feeling a bit annoyed with the experience before the event even begins (not good), it’s just a waste of time overall.
+There’s nothing worse than starting the event registration process and being required to answer outdated or totally unnecessary information.
+Not only does this leave the registrant feeling annoyed with the experience before the event even begins (not good), it’s just a waste of time overall.

-The world is changing quickly, sometimes even by the day, and that means that your registration forms need to keep up.
-In this blog, we’re going to be talking about 13 registration form updates you need in 2021.
+The world is changing quickly, sometimes even by the day, and that means that your event registration forms need to keep up.
+In this blog, we’re going to be talking about 13 registration form updates you need.

 Goal of event registration

 While you are reading, remember that the goal of event registration is to get the essential info you need and get out.
-Don’t make questions required if they truly aren’t necessary, and keep the fluff questions to a minimum.
-With each question you put on the form, ask yourself if it’s necessary or fluff.
-We also recommend starting with all of the required questions and then adding the nice-to-haves after the required so you can get an idea of the length.
+Don’t make questions required if they truly aren’t necessary, and keep the fluff questions to a bare minimum.
+With each question you put on the form, ask yourself if your event will be just fine without it.
+We also recommend starting with all of the absolutely required questions and then adding the nice-to-haves so you can get an idea of the length of your reg form.

 Event registration software

-The truth is, good registration software can make or break the registration experience for your attendees.
-If you don’t have conditional logic and flexible visibility settings you can’t personalize the experience which is a huge miss.
+The truth is, good event registration software can make or break the registration experience for your attendees.
+If you don’t have conditional logic and flexible visibility settings, you can’t personalize the experience, which is a huge miss.
 Another miss is not being able to drag and drop the questions in the exact order that you want them.
-Sure we are judging you for wanting to put allergies above name and email but to each their own.
+Sure we’re judging you for wanting to put allergies above name and email, but to each their own.
 It’s your event!
+(And yeah, there’s probably an Allergies-R-Us conference somewhere!)

-Admittedly this is the part where we’d typically suggest some technologies that do these exact things, but we happen to have a really strong preference on this one, and…well, it’s us.
+Admittedly this is the point where we’d typically suggest some technologies that do these exact things, but we happen to have a really strong preference on this one, and… well, it’s us.

 Now that we’ve got the why and how out of the way, let’s get to the what.